Celebrate the Sesquicentennial

 An overview of these activities is listed below:

-Writing contest for students: “What will Rochester look like in 2069?”
+- Creative Writing Project: “What will Rochester be like in 50 years?”

 We are looking for QUILTS to feature in the show.
 They must pre-date 1950.

--August 30th – Presentation of large flag at football game
+- August 30th – Presentation of large flag at home football game

 We have started our focus on fund-raising with a “150 for $150” campaign which targets 150 donors who will contribute $150.